Yiavd/FirstF/README.md

 #### What commands it combines
 firstf combines the grep and head commands.
 - Grep is used to search a file for a pattern which then prints out the contents of the pattern.
-- Head on the other hand, reads the first few lines of a file.\n Combined together we get a terminal tool that allows the user to search for a pattern, like ERROR, INFO, or WARNING, within a requested number of lines (N lines) in the file.
+- Head on the other hand, reads the first few lines of a file.

+Combined together we get a terminal tool that allows the user to search for a pattern, like ERROR, INFO, or WARNING, within a requested number of lines (N lines) in the file.

 ## AI Assisted Programming Reflection